-Fifth Church still had $675,000 in outstanding loans in June, and this total has been reduced to $575,000 by early August thanks to an additional gift of $100,000.
+Fifth Church still had $625,000 in outstanding loans in June, and this total has been reduced to $535,000 in early September, thanks to an anonymous gift of $100,000 to kick off the campaign, and an additional $40,000 of Project Renew gifts that were given after July 1.
 We’re blessed that the original campaign pledges, budget excess, and other major gifts have paid down a significant portion of these loans.
 Now is the time to retire the rest of the debt and position ourselves for the next chapter in our church’s ministry.

 What is the current debt situation?

 There are two loans that Fifth owes the RCA Church Growth Fund.

 1) $100k at 3% for 24 more months.
 Then adjusted to CGF Base Rate.